 Overview

-When new matters are created in Safari (whether via download from a registered agent, an intake email, or a manually created matter), the default is that no reviewer is assigned, and the matter automatically shows up in the Unassigned matter list.
+When new matters are created in Safari—whether from a registered agent download, a document received via ServePort, an intake email, or a manually created matter—the default is that no reviewer is assigned, and the matter automatically shows up in the Unassigned matter list.
 However, you can set up auto-reviewer assignments for each Subtype as explained below.

 Enabling Auto-Assignment

-To enable auto-assignment for a Subtype, change the "Enable Automatic Reviewer Assignment" toggle from "No" to "Yes".
-Select one or more Reviewers to be auto assigned.
-If you pick more than one Reviewer, you have several configuration options:
+To enable auto-assignment for a Subtype, toggle the "Enable Automatic Reviewer Assignment" setting from "No" to "Yes."
+You can then select one or more Reviewers for automatic assignment.
+If multiple Reviewers are selected, you can configure the assignment in one of several ways:

 Send Unassigned Alert Emails